>> home > community

 We understand that in small towns, someone has to volunteer to help.
 Tables and chairs have to be put away after the meeting is over.
 Community organizations need monetary contributions to fund their projects.

 The children's tours are free.
 We love doing them--just give us as much advance notice as possible if you would like to schedule one.
-Or call us for more information.
 We'll show the children several airplanes in the hangars, and we'll likely fly an ag airplane just for them!

-We have done a lot of these tours, and there are many more pictures of happy children here: Do yourself a favor and click on the photo and scroll through the images.
+We have done a lot of these tours over the years, and there are many more pictures of happy children here: Do yourself a favor and click on the photo so that you can scroll through the amazing images.

 Honor Student Program